Skip to content

 I can’t believe it’s been over two years since I started living in Bushwick, Brooklyn.

-One of the main draws for me to the neighborhood, both then and now, is the experimental art scene and appreciation of creativity that is so vibrant.
+For many, the main draw to the neighborhood is the experimental art scene and appreciation of creativity that is so vibrant.

-🎉 Click here to book a Bushwick street art tour!
+๐ŸŽจ Click here to book a Bushwick street art tour – or opt for a private tour option!

 Many of my tour guests are astounded to realize that Manhattan didn’t always extend to five boroughs, or even the entire island of Manhattan, but was once condensed into what we know today as Lower Manhattan.